Harriette Merrifield Forbes: Biography

 Harriette Merrifield Forbes was born as Hattie Merrifield on 22 October 1856 in Worcester, United States of America.
 She married William Trowbridge Forbes (1850-1931), who taught mathematics at Robert College in Constantinople, and moved to USA to study law.
 He later became judge in Worcester in 1888.

-Forbes was one of the pioneers of gravestone art.
+Forbes is widely recognized as a pioneering scholar in the study New England gravestone art.
+She authored the first definitive work on the subject, Gravestones of Early New England and the Men Who Made Them: 1653–1800, published in 1927.
 She photographed the early gravestones throughout central and eastern Massachusetts, even before the invention of the technically advanced “Brownie camera and flexible film”.
-Her extensive works on stone carvers and gravestones were published in 1927 as the Early New England Gravestones and the Men Who Made Them, Hanson considers this, as “groundbreaking” since it became the base for other researches on this topic.
+Her work is considered “groundbreaking” since it became the base for other researches on this topic.

 Esther Forbes (1891-1967), author and antiquarian, was one of her daughters.
 Forbes “served as her daughter's most important researcher.”